-The KAT self-tests are performed during loading by the probe functions which are part of the module init phase in the qcedev and qcrypto modules.
+The KAT self-tests are performed during loading by the probe functions which are part of the module init phase in the qcrypto module.
 If any of the tests fail, the module will cause the system to panic and all functionality to stop.